Your relationship may seem healthy, but there are some warning signs you can look for to help you identify possible abuse.

 - You start seeing less and less of your friends and family.

-- You start changing your behaviour, your appearance or your actions
+- You start changing your behaviour, your appearance or your actions to suit them.

 - You give up activities or hobbies you enjoy doing.